evfox9/evfox9.github.io/_posts/2020-12-09-Practical-aspects-of-Deep-Learning.md

 ![](https://raw.githubusercontent.com/evfox9/blog/master/deeplearning/dl2105.png)

-`Data augmentation` is a useful technique when you need more training data, when getting more data is expensive or impossible.
+`Data augmentation` is a useful technique when you need more training data but getting more data is expensive or impossible.
 For example, when we train image data, you can augment the dataset by flip, rotate, crop or distort the existing data.

 ![](https://raw.githubusercontent.com/evfox9/blog/master/deeplearning/dl2106.png)